kudobuilder/operators/repository/kafka/docs/latest/production.md

 #### Network Threads

-If the Kafka cluster will have a lot of income requests, then you might need to change from the default value of `3` threads.
-This is necessary for clusters where a lot of different producers are connecting and writing messages.
+If users expect the Kafka cluster to receive a high number of incoming requests, then users may need to increase the the number of network threads from its default value of of `3`.
+This is important for clusters where a lot of different producers are connecting and writing messages.

 ```
 NUM_NETWORK_THREADS=10